odan/odan.github.io/_posts/2019-12-02-slim4-oauth2-jwt-book.md

 ### How to implement a HTTP Basic or form data authentication?

 The [OAuth 2 spec](https://tools.ietf.org/html/rfc6749#section-2.3.1) states
-that the username and password MAY use the HTTP Basic authentication or form data.
+that the username and password MAY uses the HTTP Basic authentication or form data.

 Please write into the comments if you need more information about this topic.